-First let’s understand some of the aspects that create a feeling of safety in a relationship.
+First, let’s understand some of the aspects that create a feeling of safety in a relationship.
 A man’s unconditional acceptance of a woman means that there is no judgment and criticism.
-She can communicate honestly, be herself, and feel emotionally safe.
+She can communicate honestly, be herself, with no fears of criticism or dismissal.
 There are also physical and financial factors that can appeal to a woman’s sense of safety.
-Sometimes a woman will trade one of these comforts for another in her relationship.
-Sometimes her history with men, or because of experiences growing up, she will develop a belief system that inhibits her from feeling really safe.
-Putting that aside here for now, let’s talk about the relationship dynamic itself.
+Sometimes a woman will trade a sense of financial security or physical presence for emotional connection.
+Sometimes her history with men, or because of experiences growing up, she will develop a belief system that inhibits her from feeling safe with a man.

-In healthy relationships, confident man creates the feeling of trust with a woman.
+In healthy relationships, a confident man creates a feeling of trust with a woman.

 In healthy relationships, a woman feels safe if she believes the relationship is going somewhere.

 A different factor for women that creates safety is her trust that the relationship is solid and will work out.
-When a man spends time doing activities as simple as cleaning house and cooking together it sends a message that he is committed to being with her.
+When a man spends time doing activities as simple as cleaning the house and cooking together, it sends a message that he is committed to being with her.
 It is wasteful to invest her time with someone that may be gone soon.
 You want to know if your prospective partner has the capacity and willingness to match you for a deeper emotional commitment.

-There is also the fear that if after getting emotionally invested in a man there will be a break up.
+There is also the fear that if after getting emotionally invested in a man, there will be a breakup.
 It makes sense for us to wonder where the relationship is going.
 Sometimes a woman wants to be “safe” from the potential pain of a broken heart.
 She wants to avoid the emotions associated with being alone.
-This kind of safety is really about protecting herself from the painful emotions that come from break up and being alone.
-When a man is distant emotionally or physically from her, is out late with his guy friends without updating her, it may bring up feelings of loneliness, or fear of a break up.
+This kind of safety is really about protecting herself from the painful emotions that come from a breakup and being alone.
+When a man is distant emotionally or physically from her, is out late with his guy friends without updating her, it may bring up feelings of loneliness or fear of a breakup.

-Fears and insecurity in relationship takes a woman out of her emotional integrity.
+Fears and insecurity in a relationship take a woman out of her emotional integrity.